KiKaraage/ArcWTF/README.md

   <summary><b>v1.2-firefox</b> (Feb 29, 2024)</summary>

   * IMPORTANT: Fix missing window controls in FF123+ *credit to bmFtZQ/edge-frfox*
   * NEW: Option to make URL bar popped up like command bar in Arc.
-Add "uc.tweak-popup-search" in about:config! *credit to Naezr/ShyFox*
+Add "uc.tweak.popup-search" in about:config! *credit to Naezr/ShyFox*
   * Improving inactive window behaviour - instead of lighter navbar color, opacity of navbar icons, URL bar and window controls would be decreased. *credit to MrOtherGuy*
   * Improving Sidebery look: Now icons for Sidebery settings, history, and new tab panels are replaced with Fluent icons as used in Arc on Windows
   * Improving Sidebery look: Inactive tab panels would be rendered on smaller size with monochrome colors (depend on theme) to mimic Arc.